Healthy Chocolate Zucchini Bread

 • Clean ingredients.
 No flour, no butter, and no oil are needed, but you’d never tell.

 • Oats.
-Quick cooking oats that will be broken down to a powder-like consistency.
-You can use rolled oats, but you will need to blend them very well to ensure none of them remain whole.
+Quick-cooking oats that are broken down to a powder-like consistency.
+You can use rolled oats, but you’ll need to blend them very well to ensure none of them remain whole (I tested both, and quick oats always gave the fluffiest texture).

 • Baking soda.
 Gives the bread some rise and fluffiness.